LimKianAn/xcluster/README.md

 # Write Controllers on Top of Metal-Stack by Using Kubebuilder

-COMMENT: what will be the actual blog title?

-Along the way of implementing [*cluster-api*](https://github.com/kubernetes-sigs/cluster-api) on top of [*metal-stack*](https://github.com/metal-stack) we learnt something about [*kubebuilder*](https://github.com/kubernetes-sigs/kubebuilder) which enables us to write reconciliation logic easily and we want to share that knowledge with you, so we built this project, an extremely simplified version of cluster which contains *metal-stack* resources.
+Along the way of implementing [*cluster-api*](https://github.com/kubernetes-sigs/cluster-api) on top of [*metal-stack*](https://github.com/metal-stack) we learnt quite a few things about [*kubebuilder*](https://github.com/kubernetes-sigs/kubebuilder) which enables us to write reconciliation logic easily and we want to share that knowledge with you, so we built this project, an extremely simplified version of cluster which contains *metal-stack* resources.
 We will assume you already went through [*kubebuilder book*](https://book.kubebuilder.io) and are looking for more hands-on examples.
 By referencing the code in this project, you will be able to create a *CustomResourceDefinition* (CRD), write its reconciliation logic and deploy it.

-COMMENT: what is a "minimal computer cluster"? perhaps a short introduction for what kind of "example controller" we are building here would be nice.
-What is the overall goal of this exercise?
-The introductory sentence should be understandable by readers who don't know kubebuilder, too. this way, readers can better decide what this article is about and if they want to continue reading. maybe, try to outline the structure of this article, too: what will we do first, what will we do in the end?

 ## Architecture

-We created two *CRDs*, `XCluster` and `XFirewall`, as shown in the following figure. `XCluster` represents a cluster which contains *metal-stack network* and `XFirewall`. `XFirewall` corresponds to *metal-stack firewall*.
+We created two *CRDs*, `XCluster` and `XFirewall` as shown in the following figure. `XCluster` represents a cluster which contains *metal-stack network* and `XFirewall`. `XFirewall` corresponds to *metal-stack firewall*.
 The circular arrows imply the nature of reconciliation and also the corresponding [*controllers*](https://github.com/LimKianAn/xcluster/tree/main/controllers) which reconcile the states of the resources.

 ![architecture](hack/xcluster.drawio.svg)